Solids, Liquids & Gases

 Humans have fallen in love with electrical energy because of what it does for us.

 We will discover that energy can be stored in batteries, food, muscles, springs, fuel, elastics, capacitors and we see examples of all.
-We will discover how energy is converted from potential energy to kinetic energy in toys, steam engines and experience chemical energy ‘exploding’.
+Discover how energy is converted from potential energy to kinetic energy in toys, steam engines and experience chemical energy ‘exploding’.

-We will look at conductors, insulators, electromagnets, simple batteries, electric motors and generators.
+Our next step is an investigation of conductors, insulators, electromagnets, simple batteries, electric motors and generators.
 A simple power station will generate electricity on the table.
-A great way to see energy conversions in action.
+This session is big on energy conversions.

 Renewable Energy: Get Energized!